aptech/docs/docs/cc/mathematical-functions.rst

 :doc:`../detl`                    Computes determinant of decomposed matrix.
 :doc:`../dot`                     Returns a scalar dot product of the columns of two matrices.
 :doc:`../hess`                    Computes upper Hessenberg form of a matrix (real matrices only).
-:doc:`../inv`                     Inverts a matrix.
+:doc:`../invinvpd`                Inverts a square or positive-definite matrices, respectively.
-:doc:`../invpd`                   Inverts a positive definite matrix.
 :doc:`../invswp`                  Computes a generalized sweep inverse.
 :doc:`../lapeighb`                Computes eigenvalues only of a real symmetric or complex Hermitian matrix selected by bounds.
 :doc:`../lapeighi`                Computes eigenvalues only of a real symmetric or complex Hermitian matrix selected by index.